 Industry Report - Industry Key Buyers Chapter

-The Direct Selling Companies industry is considered to have a low level of concentration, with the four largest players estimated to account for an estimated 8.5% of industry revenue in 2014.
+The Direct Selling Companies industry is considered to have a low level of concentration, with the four largest players estimated to account for 8.5% of industry revenue in 2014.
 The industry is highly fragmented, characterized by a large number of individually owned businesses that are small in size.
 In 2014, about 73.4% of total establishments have fewer than five employees, while only 1.0% employ more than 100 workers.

 In the five years to 2014, the industry is expected to largely retain its level of enterprises, with low-performing enterprises being replaced by eager new entrants.
 Because the industry requires minimal startup costs, many Americans who lost their jobs as a result of the recession have picked up direct selling as a means of obtaining supplemental income... purchase to read more